 Sharon Givoni Consulting – Lawyers for Creatives

 Sharon Givoni Consulting is a leader in the field of intellectual property law for creatives.
 With a reputation for being straight-talking, down to Earth, experienced and practical and very user friendly when it comes to legal fees, the firm has clients Australia-wide with a strong focus on trade marks, copyright law, designs law and agreements including licences, assignments and all things IP.
-The principal of the Firm, Sharon Givoni, has recently released the book: Owning It: A Creative’s Guide to Copyright, Contracts and the Law which demystifies the law for creatives.
+The principal of the Firm, Sharon Givoni, has recently released the book: Owning it which demystifies the law for creatives.

 Brett Oaten Solicitors

 Brett Oaten established his legal practice in 1992, and specialises in music, film, TV and other entertainment matters.
 In the music industry Brett principally represents artists and some current clients include 360, Angus & Julia Stone, Empire Of The Sun, Lorde, and Troye Sivan.
 Brett’s firm also represents a range of high profile film and television producers, based both in and outside Australia, as well as new media businesses, start-ups and personalities across a range of media industries.
 Brett is also a founding board member and life member of FBI Radio.

 Based in Melbourne and Sydney, Media Arts Lawyers have been giving practical and commercial legal advice to artists, brands, events and companies throughout the entertainment industry for over twenty years.
 They act for high-profile acts and enterprises alongside fledgling creative and commercial projects.
 Check them out!

 Davies Collison Cave are based all over Australia and are a multi-disciplinary IP practice providing strategic intellectual property law services and expert patent advice to small independent innovators through to the largest corporation.
 They can help with trademarks, copyright, designs, and a range of other IP needs.